TunahanIbis/Pandas-and-Data-Preprocessing/Numpy Exercises/README.md

 # Numpy Exercises

-* I have done some exercises on (mostly) basic features of Numpy library.
+* I have done some exercises on basic features of Numpy library.
-* These exercises contain topics such as arrap operations, attributes, reshaping and etc.
+* These exercises contain topics such as array operations, attributes, reshaping and etc.